 - Can’t get or keep an erection while intoxicated

-- Softer erections than normal
+- Having softer erections than normal

-- Reduced sensitivity in the penis region
+- Having reduced sensitivity in the penis region

-- Ruled out a medical condition by a Urologist
+- Ruled out a medical condition by a urologist

 - Tried more than one prescription ED medication

 There could be many reasons why your erection is not the same as it used to be.

 With age, your body changes, blood moves more slowly and the strength of your erection may decline.

 Erection dysfunction in Charlotte can also be linked to health problems.
 Conditions associated with ED include: